facelessuser/PyMdown/index.md

 [TOC]

 !!!
 Danger "Under Construction"
-    This documentation is currently under construction.
-And things are subject to change.
+    This documentation is currently under construction, and things are subject to change.

 # Overview
 PyMdown is a CLI tool to convert or even batch convert Markdown files to HTML.
 It can also generate HTML previews of Markdown and auto-open them in a webbrowser.
 It allows for specifying simple HTML templates for the Markdown where you can include CSS and Javascript.
 PyMdown is built on top of [Python Markdown][py_md] and [Pygments][pygments].